LeaMyCode/MicrogliaMorphologyAnalysis/README.md

 For a _how to guide_, please see the manual [here](https://docs.google.com/presentation/d/152YVASw_asdyCMiqoO04mW6p8qcry4-3/edit?usp=sharing&ouid=104382106800778478185&rtpof=true&sd=true).
 Examples are added above.

-Please download the morphdata macro and the code for the first postprocessing step [here](https://github.com/anabelacampos/MorphData).
+Please download the morphdata macro and the code for the first postprocessing step [here](https://github.com/anabelacampos/MorphData) or download above, located in folder ImageJ.

-Please download the FracLac plugin [here](https://imagej.net/ij/plugins/fraclac/FLHelp/t4.htm).
+Please download the FracLac plugin [here](https://imagej.net/ij/plugins/fraclac/FLHelp/t4.htm) or download above, located in folder ImageJ.

 ## Example of data obtainable with the presented pipeline